TheCommandoChicken/retrofix-revisited-retropie-ex/README.md

 # Retrofix Revisited (RetroPie Version)
-This is port of the Retrofix theme by [20GotoTen](https://github.com/20GotoTen) for the version of EmulationStation used in [RetroPie](https://retropie.org.uk/).
+This is a port of the Retrofix theme by [20GotoTen](https://github.com/20GotoTen) for the version of EmulationStation used in [RetroPie](https://retropie.org.uk/).

 **The original theme idea was designed and created by 20GotoTen. [anthonycaccese](https://github.com/anthonycaccese) made changes to the XML to make the theme compatible with RetroPie and added updated artwork.
 The original version of the theme can be found [here](https://github.com/20GotoTen/es-theme-retrofix).
 For more informaiton see the parent repo.**